minio/docs/source/includes/common/common-install-operator-kustomize.rst

 #.
 Next Steps

-   You can deploy MinIO tenants using the MinIO CRD and Kustomize.

-   MinIO also provides a Helm chart for deploying Tenants.
+   You can deploy MinIO tenants using the :ref:`MinIO CRD and Kustomize. <minio-k8s-deploy-minio-tenant>` MinIO also provides a :ref:`Helm chart for deploying Tenants <deploy-tenant-helm>`.

-   However, MinIO recommends using the same method to install the Operator and deploy Tenants.
+   MinIO recommends using the same method of Tenant deployment and management used to install the Operator.
    Mixing Kustomize and Helm for Operator or Tenant management may increase operational complexity.